Goals in sync

 Regenerating wetlands

-In total 18,000 trees were planted during the three events, the bulk of them as part of the 2019 initiative with the Ngāti Hauā Mahi Trust and Waikato Regional Trust to reconstruct a wetland on a farm near Cambridge.
-We not only sponsored it, but APL staff and their families joined two school groups and others in three days of planting next to a tributary of the Karapiro Stream.
+Three of the planting projects were part of an initiative with the Ngāti Hauā Mahi Trust and Waikato Regional Trust to reconstruct a wetland on a farm near Cambridge.
+APL staff and their families joined two school groups and others in three days of planting next to a tributary of the Karapiro Stream.

 Multiple benefits